House Passes Fair Chance Act

 A Delaware state court recently faced facts similar to those at issue in the Arizona case.
 The court held that a medical marijuana user may proceed with a lawsuit against his former employer after his employment was terminated due to a positive post-accident drug test result for marijuana.
 The plaintiff relied on the anti-discrimination provision of the state’s medical marijuana law, while the employer argued that federal law preempted the state law because marijuana is illegal under the CSA.
 According to the Delaware court, the Controlled Substances Act “does not make it illegal to employ someone who uses marijuana, nor does it purport to regulate employment matters within this context.”
 The court further stated that the anti-discrimination provisions of the state medical marijuana law do not pose an obstacle to the objectives of Congress and do not require employers to participate in illegal activity.
 Rather, the state medical marijuana law prohibits employers only from discriminating against employees based upon medical marijuana use.
 The court therefore rejected the employer’s preemption argument.

 Not long ago in Connecticut, a rehabilitation center offered someone a position as its recreation therapy director.
-The job applicant then disclosed that she used medical marijuana, solely at bedtime, to treat post-traumatic stress disorder that she suffered as the result of a car accident.
-The applicant was a “qualified patient” under the Connecticut Palliative Use of Marijuana Act, but the employer withdrew the job offer anyway.
-The applicant then sued the company for discriminating against her based on her marijuana use.
+The job candidate then disclosed that she used medical marijuana, solely at bedtime, to treat post-traumatic stress disorder that she suffered as the result of a car accident.
+The candidate was a “qualified patient” under the Connecticut Palliative Use of Marijuana Act, but the employer withdrew the job offer anyway.
+The candidate then sued the company for discriminating against her based on her marijuana use.
 Last month, a federal judge ruled that the employer violated an anti-discrimination provision of Connecticut’s medical marijuana law when it withdrew the job offer.

 New Jersey courts are protecting medical marijuana users, too.
 For example, a New Jersey state appellate court recently held that a disabled employee may sue his former employer under the New Jersey Law Against Discrimination (NJLAD) for alleged discrimination based on the employee’s use of medical marijuana.
 Although the New Jersey Compassionate Use Medical Marijuana Act (NJCUMMA) does not prohibit employment discrimination based on medical marijuana use, the court held that the NJCUMMA does not immunize “employers from obligations already imposed elsewhere [such as under the NJLAD].”

 Local legislatures also are stepping in to protect workers who use marijuana lawfully under local law.
-In April of this year, the New York City Council passed a law that prohibits employers from testing applicants for marijuana and, starting in 2020, employers in Nevada cannot refuse to hire someone for failing a marijuana test.
+In April of this year, the New York City Council passed a law that prohibits employers from testing candidates for marijuana and, starting in 2020, employers in Nevada cannot refuse to hire someone for failing a marijuana test.
 Gov. Steve Sisolak signed the bill on June 5 after state lawmakers approved it.
 “As our legal cannabis industry continues to flourish, it’s important to ensure that the door of economic opportunity remains open for all,” he said.

 In light of the wave of legislative and judicial developments across the nation concerning legal marijuana use, employers need to stay aware of recent court decisions and legislative developments as they create and implement their workplace drug use policies.
 Moreover, employers should appreciate the limitations of marijuana testing and how those limitations affect their practices and policies.
 In the meantime, suffice to say that judges are siding with employees who use medical marijuana, outside of work, in conformance with local law.